cameraui/docs/detection/training.md

 What makes a frame useful:

 - **Label everything you see.** Every person, vehicle, animal and package in the frame, not just what triggered the event.
 An unlabeled object teaches the model that it isn't one.
+The boxes camera.ui drew for you include objects outside your detection zones and labels you never turned on; they belong in the data, leave them in.
 - **Keep boxes tight.** The box hugs the object, without a margin.
 - **Include hidden parts.** Box a partly hidden object in full, as far as you can judge its extent.
 - **Faces and license plates get their own boxes**, on top of the person or vehicle box.